Humanities for Life Internship

 - A dedicated career advisor

-Participating organizations include the George Eastman Museum, Garth Fagan Dance, Hochstein School of Music, Memorial Art Gallery, Open Letter Books, Out Alliance, Rochester Philharmonic Orchestra, Strong National Museum of Play, Visual Studies Workshop, Writers & Books, Girls Rock!
+Past participating organizations include the George Eastman Museum, Garth Fagan Dance, Hochstein School of Music, Memorial Art Gallery, Open Letter Books, Out Alliance, Rochester Philharmonic Orchestra, Strong National Museum of Play, Visual Studies Workshop, Writers & Books, Girls Rock!
 Rochester, 540 WMain, Joseph Avenue and Cultural Alliance, Rochester Museum and Science Center, Genesee Country Village and Museum, and the University of Rochester Institute for the Performing Arts.

-Click here to read more about the current interns and the connections they made between their projects, the Rochester community and the humanities.
+Click here to read about current interns and the connections they made between their projects, the Rochester community and the humanities.